 But what’s particularly bad about this is that Chapters-Indigo is getting large amounts of tax-payer money while they discriminate against their customers.
 It seems that boycotting such businesses doesn’t work when Ottawa will just bail them out.
 But of course, it’s all done in the name of “safety”.

-According to the CEWS Registry, Indigo is receiving financial assistance.
+According to the CEWS Registry, also see new link, Indigo is receiving financial assistance.
 CEWS stands for the Canada Emergency Wage Subsidy.
 So it is getting Government (or rather taxpayer) money in order to keep this business going.

 One also has to wonder what other programs the company is getting money from, such as CERS, the Canada Emergency Rent Subsidy Program.

 According to the Office of the Lobbying Commissioner of Canada, Chapters-Indigo received $20.1 million in various subsidies in the fiscal year of 2020.
 It is expected to get more money in 2021.